 Buvez: Excellent (indoor and outdoor) space and location.
 They serve 1000 Faces coffee.

 Comer Coffee: Lovely micro-roaster and cafe out in Comer.

 Hendershots: Mixed feelings about this place.
 Good outdoor space in a nice location, but they haven’t quite solved the bar/cafe dialectic, and the indoor space is not comfortable.

-Creature Comforts Tasting Room: A superb brew pub.
+Creature Comforts Tasting Room: A superb brew pub close to campus.

 The Expat: The owner co-authored a book on Southern cocktails.